joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 strongly recommended over extending native types to `ICloneable`.

-Instead of `editable` taking a string cursor from the application state, instead it will take some larger piece of data and a key to locate the string to edit. `handle-change` now looks like this:
+Instead of `editable` taking a string cursor from the application state, it will take some larger piece of data and a key to locate the string to edit. `handle-change` now looks like this:

 ```clj